IBM Cloud Docs

 7. Click Add.

-To finish onboarding your deployable architecture stack to your private catalog, edit the catalog details and provide information like an architecture diagram and a category.
+To finish onboarding your deployable architecture to your private catalog, edit the catalog details and provide information like an architecture diagram and a category.